Ok. Confession time.

-I’m a total sucker for anything that combines sweet and savoury (HELLOOOOO fig paste on double brie, honey on peanut butter, and my ultimate vice – maple syrup on fried chicken), and the marriage of savoury chicken and feta with sweet strawberries and maple-coated pumpkin and nuts in this salad is no exception, so when you curate a forkful that has just a little bit of everything, it really is a party in your mouth.
+I’m a total sucker for anything that combines sweet and savoury (ello fig paste and double brie, honey and peanut butter, and my ultimate vice – maple syrup on fried chicken 🤤🤤🤤).
+I’m not claiming that the sweet and savoury marriage in this salad is as lifechanging as honey and PB, but it’s definitely a party in your mouth.

-- ¼ Jap pumpkin (approx 800g), cut into 1cm slices and then cut in half (skin on, seeds removed)
+- ¼ Jap pumpkin (approx 800g), seeds removed, cut into 1cm slices and then cut in half (skin on)

 - 1 cup (130g) macadamias, halved